-COVID-19 UPDATE - New electricity pricing for TOU customers begins June 1
+COVID-19 UPDATE - New electricity pricing for TOU customers in effect June 1

 To support families, small businesses and farms while Ontario plans for the safe and gradual reopening of the province, the Government of Ontario has introduced a new fixed electricity price of 12.8 ¢/kWh for customers that are on time-of-use (TOU) prices.
 Starting June 1, 2020, that price applies to electricity used at all hours of the day, seven days a week.
 Having the same price apply at all hours of the day is a more predictable way to pay for power at a time when Ontarians continue to work and learn from home.